ReproNim/neurodocker/README.md

 ```

 Before committing changes, initialize `pre-commit` with `pre-commit install`.
 This will format code with each commit to keep the style consistent. _Neurodocker_ uses `black` for formatting.

-## Build status

-You can check the status of the build of the Docker images
-for several of the neuroimaging software packages that are supported by _Neurodocker_
-on [this page](https://github.com/ReproNim/neurodocker/blob/test_docker_build/docs/README.md).
-This may help with identifying base images that work well for your
-use case.